5.3 Professional Liability and Your Nursing License

 The State Board of Nursing (SBON) governs nursing practice according to that state’s Nurse Practice Act.
 The purpose of the SBON is to protect the public through licensure, education, legislation, and discipline.
 A nursing license is a contract between the state and licensee in which the licensee agrees to provide nursing care according to that state’s Nurse Practice Act.
 Deviation from the Nurse Practice Act is a breach of contract that can lead to limited or revoked licensure.
 The SBON can suspend or revoke an individual’s nursing license to protect the public from unsafe nursing practice.
 Nursing scope of practice and standards of nursing care are defined in the Nurse Practice Act that is enacted by the state legislature and enforced by the SBON.
 Nurses must practice according to the Nurse Practice Act of the state in which they are providing client care.

 A nurse may be named in a board licensing complaint, also called an allegation.
 Allegations can be directly related to a nurse’s clinical responsibilities, or they can be nonclinical (such as substance abuse, unprofessional behavior, or billing fraud).
-A complaint can be filed against a nurse by anyone, such as a patient, a patient’s family member, a colleague, or an employer.
+A complaint can be filed against a nurse by anyone, such as a client, a client’s family member, a colleague, or an employer.
 It can be filed anonymously.
 After a complaint is filed, the SBON follows a disciplinary process that includes investigation, proceedings, board actions, and enforcement.
 The process can take months or years to resolve, and it can be costly to hire legal representation.[1]

 During the investigation process, investigators use various methods to determine the facts, such as interviewing parties who were present, reviewing documentation and records, performing drug screens (if impairment is alleged), and compiling pertinent facts related to the events and circumstances surrounding the complaint.
 Nurses being investigated may receive a letter, email, or phone call from the SBON, or they may be required to appear at a certain date and time for an interview with an investigator.
 It is recommended that nurses consult with an attorney before responding to the SBON within the deadline provided.
 Nurses should be cooperative but should be aware that whatever is shared will be provided to a prosecuting attorney and/or the SBON.[2]